-- a The Home Board shall endeavour to broadcast all Test matches played in its country. - b Where matches are broadcast the camera specifications set out in Appendix 1 shall be mandatory as a minimum requirement. - c For televised matches, the Home Board will ensure a separate room is provided for the third umpire and that they have access to a television monitor and direct sound link with the television control unit director to facilitate as many replays as is necessary to assist them in making a decision (refer to Appendix 2 for generic camera layout third umpire coverage). - d For televised matches, in the circumstances detailed in Clauses 3.2.2, 3.2.3, 3.2.4 and 3.2.5 hereunder, the on-field umpire has the discretion whether to refer the appeal to the third umpire for a decision or not and should take a common sense approach.
-Players may not appeal to the umpire to use the replay system breach of this provision would constitute dissent and the player could be liable for discipline under the ICC Code of Conduct. - e For televised matches, the third umpire shall call for as many replays from any camera angle as is necessary to reach a decision.
+- a Save with the express written consent of the Chief Executive Officer of the ICC the Home Board will ensure the live television broadcast of all Test Matches played in its country. - b Where matches are broadcast the camera specifications set out in Appendix 1 shall be mandatory as a minimum requirement. - c Where matches are not broadcast the camera specifications set out in Appendix 2 shall be mandatory as a minimum requirement. - d The Home Board will ensure a separate room is provided for the third umpire and that he has access to a television monitor and direct sound link with the television control unit director to facilitate as many replays as is necessary to assist him in making a decision. - e In the circumstances detailed in Clauses 3.2.2, 3.2.3, 3.2.4 and 3.2.5 hereunder, the on-field umpire has the discretion whether to refer the appeal to the third umpire for a decision or not and should take a common sense approach.
+Players may not appeal to the umpire to use the replay system breach of this provision would constitute dissent and the player could be liable for discipline under the ICC Code of Conduct. - f The third umpire shall call for as many replays from any camera angle as is necessary to reach a decision.
 As a guide, a decision should be made within 30 seconds whenever possible, but the third umpire shall have a discretion to take more time in order to finalise a decision.